aws-solutions-library-samples/guidance-for-automating-ethereum-node-validator-using-graviton-on-aws/README.md

 # Completing the installation
 - Once you are conected you can run the following command to complete the rest of the installation.

+    `rocketpool service start`

+- (Optional) If at any point you want to change your ETH1/ ETH2 clients you can run the following command.
+The default client for ETH1 is Geth and for ETH2 is Lighthouse.

     `rocketpool service config`

 - Please refer to the documentation on the rocketpool site at https://docs.rocketpool.net/guides/node/docker.html#configuring-the-smartnode-stack